Ragekill3377/Hikari-Linux-Builds/README.md

 ```

 10. **BE CAREFUL THIS CAN STRAIN AND CRASH EVEN FUCKING NASA COMPUTERS!**
-11. experiment around with the flags, find fhe one that is just right.
+11. experiment around with the flags, find the setup that is just right.
 12. Pro tip: constenc ususally hogs resources and is the main crash causing culprit.
 13. You can add these flags in ‘‘CFFlags‘‘ and ‘‘CCFlags‘‘ and compile.